g-zlatev/fabestia-thesaurus/README.md

 Each user can view their own articles and edit them.

+The application is hosted and can be accessed at [https://fabestia-thesaurus.web.app/](https://fabestia-thesaurus.web.app/)

 ### Main technologies used:

 - JavaStript
 - React
 - Firebase - Firestore